Levant-vACC/Levant-vACC-library/docs/Pilots/Baghdad/Arriving Aircraft.md

 The standard approach at Baghdad is the ILS for runway 33R, pilots **may** request the RNP for runway 33L but this may not always be approved, depending on the current traffic situation.

 ## Speeds
-The speed limits and recommended speeds within different segments of the Baghdad terminal area is as follows:
+The recommended speeds within different segments of the Baghdad terminal area is as follows:

 |  Speed Range  |              Arrival Segment              |
 |:-------------:|:-----------------------------------------:|